NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-06-mfa-and-conditional-access.md

 | State | On |
 | Network | Not configured |

 These configured client-app categories define the legacy-authentication policy's scope in the supplied summary.
-CA002 also has two excluded users, but their identities are not shown.
-No assumption is made that they are the same exclusions as CA001.
+CA002 also has excluded emergency access account.

 ### Report-only testing before enforcement

 I first tested both policies in **Report-only** mode, reviewed their behavior in **Microsoft Entra sign-in logs**, and then enabled them after confirming the expected behavior.

-This sequence is the lab author's reported implementation history.
-The five supplied screenshots capture the later **On/Enabled** state; they do not include the earlier Report-only results or a policy-change audit trail.
-Exact Report-only outcomes, test dates, and additional test accounts are not inferred.

 Report-only mode evaluates a policy and records its results without enforcing its access controls.
 This allows administrators to review policy impact before switching to On.
-Enabled-policy Success indicates that the policy applied and its requirements were met; it does not establish whether other policies also allowed the sign-in.
-[Microsoft Learn: Analyze Conditional Access policy impact](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-conditional-access-report-only).
+Enabled-policy Success indicates that the policy applied and its requirements were met.
 ## Validation and testing

 ### CA001 — Successful application